find your perfect postgrad program

 University of Massachusetts Amherst: This is the largest public university in the New England area with nearly 30,000 students.
 Amherst is less than a two-hour drive west of Boston and is considered to be one of the best college towns in the US to live in.

-Harvard University: Many think of Harvard as one of the best universities in the world and places on both undergraduate and postgraduate courses are highly sought after.
+Harvard University: Many think of Harvard as one of the best universities in the world and places on both undergraduate and postgraduate courses are highly sought after, particularly at the Havard University School of Medicine and the Law School.
 The main campus is located in Cambridge, three miles north west of Boston.
 This Ivy League college was founded in 1636.
 There are 14,500 postgraduate students studying a large range of courses in and around the Boston area.